-Non standard insurance applies when a situation doesn’t fit under “standard” policy limits.
-It’s designed for cases where either the property or the person’s circumstances requires bespoke cover to make sure they’re protected.
+Non-standard insurance applies in a situation that doesn’t fit under “standard” policy limits.
+It’s for cases where the property or the person’s circumstances require bespoke cover to make sure they’re protected.

-It’s important to understand whether your customer falls into this category, as failure to do so could result in them being left uninsured and without the correct protection in place, leaving them at risk of high costs should they need to claim.
+It’s important to understand whether your customer falls into this category.
+Failure to do so could result in them being uninsured and without the correct protection in place.
+This leaves them at risk of high costs should they need to claim.

-A Uinsure Non-Standard insurance policy covers anything outside the limits of our standard home insurance policies, which is £1m for buildings and up to £100k contents.
-But there’s a number of circumstances that can lead to a property or person falling into the non-standard insurance category, which we’ll go over below…
+Uinsure Non-Standard insurance policies cover anything outside the limits of our standard home insurance policies.
+This is £1m for buildings and up to £100k contents.
+But there are various means that can lead to a property or person falling into the non-standard insurance category.

 1. Non-Standard Construction and Listed Buildings

-• Timber-framed homes, prefabricated builds, concrete houses and cob or wattle and daub constructions;
+• Timber-framed homes, prefab builds, concrete houses and cob or wattle and daub constructions;

 • Houses with flat or thatched roofs;